cathei/Svelto.ECS.Schema/docs/concept-schema.md

 That is why I chose to take friendly terms from RDBMS and define Schema of ECS.

 ### Rows
 In Schema extensions, `Row`s are abstracted layer of traits that a Entity can have.
 It can be extended, layered, mxied and matched very flexiblely.
-Engines should query entities as `Selector Row`s, while actual Entity Descriptor is defined with `Descriptor Row`s.
+Engines should query entities as `Result Set`s, while actual Entity Descriptor is defined with `Descriptor Row`s.

 ### Tables
 `Table` is a wrapper for `Group` in Svelto ECS, mimicking RDBMS Tables.
 A `Table` is tied up to specific `Descriptor Row`.
 You can either define single Table, or ranged, or combined Table from defined onces.
 Using `IEntityTable<out TRow>` interface is a way to treat Tables with same common interface same way.